FedeHerrera10/atk-builder/README.md

 		notes
 ```

-It defines the application name (myapp) the database name (myappdb) the user and password of the database (root ans pass) it defines a module (payroll) wich contains a node (employees) wich have several attributes (name, date_of_birth, salary_ammount, notes)
+It defines the application name (myapp) the database name (myappdb) the user and password of the database (root and pass) it defines a module (payroll) wich contains a node (employees) wich have several attributes (name, date_of_birth, salary_ammount and  notes)

 Running atk-builder without any arguments looks for a file called **DefFile** in the current directory, running the tool with the previous definition will:

-- Create the payroll_employee tables if it not exists.
+- Create the payroll_employee tables if it not exists (Note that tables names are built in the form module_node).
 - If the table exists it will add or drop the corresponding columns in order to adjust the table to the definition.
 - Will create the Module folder.
-- Will create the necessary Module classes.
+- Will create the necessary Module class.
 - Will create the necessary Node classes.

 Modules and Node classes are created in pairs, a Node class for Employees will create two source files, one called Employees_base.php and another one called Employees.php, Employee extends Employee_base.
 Employee_base will be overwritten by
-Atk-builder each time it runs a **RUNGEN** command, but Employee.php will only be created jut once, Employee.php is the place where your validations and business rules must be expressed.
+Atk-builder each time it runs a **RUNGEN** command (RUNGEN is the default command, if you run /vendor/bin/atk-builder without any further arguments, it will run /vendor/bin/atk-builder rungen ), but Employee.php will only be created jut once, Employee.php is the place where your validations and business rules must be expressed.
-The base classes will be rewritten each time the attributes list changes, attributes/columns types are infered using their names so date_of_birth will result in a column called data_of_birth with DATE type and an attribut of type DateAttribute.
+The base classes will be rewritten each time the attributes list changes, attributes/columns types are infered using their names so date_of_birth will result in a column called date_of_birth with DATE type and an attribut of type DateAttribute.
-Not only the type is infered on the name, the flags are infered too, the name column will have a Attribute::AF_SEARCH flag because searching for a name is an obvious requirement it will have an Attribute::AF_OBLIGATORY as well, because obviously a name is allway required.
+Not only the type is infered on the name, the flags are infered too, the name column will have a Attribute::AF_SEARCH flag because searching for a name is an obvious requirement,  it will have an Attribute::AF_OBLIGATORY as well, because obviously a name is allway required.
 atk-builder will try to infer as much as possible on your **DefFile** but you can fine tune the code generation i.e:

 ```